lesliesuhm/pokecrystal-tweaks/README.md

 # List of things changed

-* Can now buy Moon Stone in both department stores for 2100 money
+* You can buy Elemental Stones & Moon Stones at the Goldenrod City Department Store on Floor 2 and in the Celadon City Department Store on Floor 2

 # Original README.md text below